aidaeology/google-spreadsheet-ui-extension/README.md

 - [npm](https://www.npmjs.com/) installed and configured for dependencies management.
 - [gulp](http://gulpjs.com/) for building some samples.

-## Common preparation steps
+## Preparation steps

-Each sample will need you to use the [Contentful CLI](https://github.com/contentful/contentful-cli):
+You can manage your extensions using the [Contentful CLI](https://github.com/contentful/contentful-cli):

 ```bash
 contentful login